keygen-sh/example-cpp-response-signature-verification/README.md

 # Example C++ Response Signature Verification

-This is an example of cryptographically verifying Keygen's legacy `X-Signature` response signature header using your Keygen account's public key.
+This is an example of cryptographically verifying Keygen's legacy `X-Signature` response signature header using your Keygen account's RSA public key.
 You can find your public key within [your account's settings page](https://app.keygen.sh/settings).
 We recommend using [our new `Keygen-Signature` header](https://keygen.sh/docs/api/#response-signatures), which better prevents replay attacks among other attack vectors.
 We will try